AbdelazizSaid250/Rust-Project/README.md

 Then check that it is created by this command 'docker ps'

+You need also to create the Postgres db.

 To init the database, you can use this command 'diesel setup' in the cmd in this path: yugabyte/migration

 Then, use the APIs